uranuim/whatscheduler/README.md

 Very interactive web handle is provided to the user which can be used to schedule messages.
 It uses flask python library to host this web app.

+Upcoming Features:
+      * Adding option to cancel scheduled message.
+      * Adding page which holds all the scheduled messages.
+      * Adding page that will hold all the delivered messages.